thehappycheese/nicklinref_rust/README.md

 ![Live Georeferencing field wells](./readme_extras/live_georeferencing.jpg)

-## 2. SLK vs. Chainage vs. True Distance
+## 3. Notes

+### 3.1.
+SLK, True Distance and Chainage

 SLK stands for "Straight Line Kilometre" and is sometimes called 'chainage' or 'kilometrage' in other contexts.

-At Main Roads Western Australia SLK refers to an "adjusted" linear measure which has discontinuities called 'Points of Equation' (~100 of them throughout the state road network) where there is an abrupt increase or decrease in SLK.
+At Main Roads Western Australia SLK refers to an "adjusted" linear measure which has discontinuities called 'Points of Equation' (there are between 100 and 200 points of equation throughout the state road network) where there is an abrupt increase or decrease in SLK.
 This is done so that when asset locations are recorded by SLK, these records are not invalidated when a road realignment project modifies the length of a road.

 This software has no special compensation to handle POE discontinuities.
 Please expect results at POEs to have gaps or overlaps.

 The non-adjusted linear measure is called "True Distance".

 This software is only capable of looking up Lat/Lon from SLK.
-Perhaps in the future there will be an additional feature to look up Lat/Lon from True Distance.
+True distance is not yet supported.

-## 3. Local Government Roads
+### 3.2.
+Local Government Roads

 Local government roads are supported.

+### 3.3.
+Principal Shared Paths (PSPs) (State Owned Paths)

+PSPs are are supported.

 ## 4. Usage